 The data are submitted by the national authority of the participating country.
 These data are considered authoritative and are not subject to alteration by any of the JODI partner organisations.
 However, in case there is a need for data clarification, each organisation is responsible for contacting the national authorities of its membership directly, before feeding official responses back to users.

 How good is the data quality?

-Member countries and Jodi partner organisations are continuously working to improve data quality.
-Partner organizations conduct regional training workshops on Jodi to offer statisticians and experts from participating countries an opportunity to clarify and improve their knowledge of definitions, data quality assessment and oil data issues, and to share their experience on best practices of oil data management.
-Moreover, the IEF Secretariat hosts Jodi Internship programmes at its headquarters in Riyadh, for officials from developing countries with direct responsibility for oil statistics.
+JODI participating countries and JODI partner organisations are continuously working to improve data quality.
+Partner organisations conduct regional training workshops on the initiative to offer statisticians and experts from participating countries an opportunity to clarify and improve their knowledge of definitions, data quality assessment and oil and gas data issues, and to share their experience on best practices of oil and gas data management.
+Moreover, the IEF hosts JODI Internship programmes at its headquarters in Riyadh, for officials from developing countries with direct responsibility to fill JODI questionnaires.

 How can a country join the initiative?